Sound and the Chakras

 These are the seven main chakras found in the various traditions.
 These seven chakras are the focus of the sonic resonance I first utilized on CHAKRA CHANTS and now, on CHAKRA CHANTS II.
 In my study of the relationship between sound and chakras are many different systems of sound that worked to resonate, balance and align the chakras.

-There are numerous sound that seem to resonate the chakras.
+There are numerous sounds that seem to resonate the chakras.
 Among the most popular are the use of vowels and the use of mantras.
 This use of vowels seem to be highly effective in balancing the chakras.
 The Sacred Vowel are considered sacred in many different traditions and Mystery Schools throughout the planet, including ancient Egyptians, Hebrew, Islamic, Tibetan, Japanese and Native American.
 There are a number of different systems of Sacred Vowels to balance the chakras.
 I have utilized a system of sounding the sacred vowels that came to me many years ago and that I have shared effectively with thousands of people.

 An alternative method of resonating the chakras is to use the Bija Mantras, the Sanskrit letters from the Vedic traditions, which by themselves are said to balance and align the chakras.
 There are silent Bijas and spoken Bijas.
 These are the spoken Bijas that are chanted aloud in order to resonate the chakras.
 As with all systems of using sound, there are variations.
 Such is the case with the Bija Mantras.
 I utilize a specific system of Bija Mantras that Dr. Deepak Chopra helped bring to public awareness.